Recruiting Process for Qualified, Diverse Candidate Pools

 You could reasonably refer to all of the various actions that hiring teams take as the recruiting process.
 But there’s a difference between strategy and process, and it’s worth noting the distinction briefly.

-What Tools Do Hiring Teams Typically Use?
+What Software Do Hiring Teams Typically Use?

-RECRUITING TOOLS / 01
+RECRUITING PLATFORM / 01

 Human Resource Information System (HRIS)

-First and foremost, an HRIS is your company’s main human resources recordkeeping tool.
+First and foremost, an HRIS is your company’s main human resources database.
 HR teams use it to keep track of each employee’s personal information like address, contact info, and birth date.
 It provides a record of employees’ benefits selections as well as time-off requests and paid time off (PTO) balances.
 HR teams use it to manage every employee’s job information including pay, department, and direct supervisor.

 A few more typical functions:

-RECRUITING TOOLS / 02
+RECRUITING PLATFORM / 02

 Applicant Tracking System